MoTTTT/podzone/docs/inventoryCosting.md

 1. Stock of each of the modules is limited.
 Online ordering cancellations due to availability happened more than once.

 As a result of these constraints, some modules were over specified for their purpose, but for all devices, at least 128GB was assigned to the boot SSD.

+NOTE: The UK refurbished / second hand parts online market is easy, quick and reliable.
+Ebay would be good to have in SA.

 ### RAM